holly-cummins/sample.arduino/README.md

 ## Getting started

-To use the feature you need to insatll the Liberty library into the Arduino IDE, and install the Arduino feature into the Liberty runtime.
-There is a helloworld style sample Liberty server that includes the Arduino feature and a simple JSP application that switches on and off an LED on an Arduino.
+To use the feature you need to install the Liberty library into the Arduino IDE, and install the Arduino feature into the Liberty runtime.
+There is a *Hello, world* style sample Liberty server that includes the Arduino feature and a simple JSP application that switches on and off an LED on an Arduino.

 If you haven't already got a Liberty runtime and the Arduino IDE installed then get those first.
 Get Liberty from [IBM's WASdev](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-non-eclipse-environments/), and the Arduino IDE from the [Arduino website](http://arduino.cc/en/main/software)

 ### Install the Liberty library to the Arduino IDE

-The Liberty Arduino library is named Liberty.zip, download that to your local file system from the [github release page](http://github.com/WASdev/sample.arduino.wlp/releases/download/v1.0.0/Liberty.zip), and install it in the Arduino IDE - on the menu bar choose "Sketch -> Import Library -> Add Library..." and select library zip you just downloaded.
+The Liberty Arduino library is named Liberty.zip, download that to your local file system from the [github release page](http://github.com/WASdev/sample.arduino.wlp/releases/download/v1.0.0/Liberty.zip), and install it in the Arduino IDE - on the menu bar choose **Sketch > Import Library > Add Library...** and select the library zip you just downloaded.

 You will need to then restart the Arduino IDE to pick up the new library.